atuttle/blog/blog/2022/til-typescript-object-indexing.md

 But before I give you the answer, here's a real world example of why I needed to use it. _Don't worry, it doesn't use any generics!_

 I'm working on an application that builds and runs dynamic SQL based on chunks of SQL it pulls out of the database.
 I know that sounds a little bit crazy, but you're just going to have to trust me that it makes sense for what we're doing.
-Anyway, those chunks of SQL have their own table and this type[^1]:
+Anyway, those chunks of SQL have their own table (`FilterDefinition`s) and get referenced in another table (`Filter`s) that use this type[^1]:

 ```ts
 interface Filter {